Anatomizing Deep Learning Inference in Web Browsers: Implications and Suggestions

-\textit{\textbf{For Web application developers:}} \textbf{(1) Incorporate DL models with varying capacities (Finding 1)}.
-Web application developers can encapsulate multiple models within the application, each with different sizes and capacities, such as MobileNet~\cite{mobilenetv22018, mobilenetv32019} and ResNet~\cite{he2016deep} catering to image classification, and download the suitable model according to hardware information.
-Web application developers can dynamically select the optimal model without introducing additional packaging and setup overhead. \textbf{(2) Prioritize responsiveness (Finding 3)}.
-In Chrome's architecture, the main thread of each Web page manages the GUI and interacts with other threads.
-Starting a separate thread for inference or intermittent inference can prevent interference with the responsiveness of the Web page.
-The two techniques are mutually complementary to one another. \textbf{(3) Enhance smooth rendering (Finding 4)}.
+\textbf{(2) Prioritize responsiveness (Finding 3)}.
+Due to the resource contention generated by handling user requests and DL model inference, adopting intermittent inference can alleviate resource competition, ensuring the timely responsiveness of Web pages to user requests. \textbf{(3) Enhance smooth rendering (Finding 4)}.
 Since rendering is typically GPU-dependent, using the Wasm backend for inference could guarantee smooth rendering.
 While Wasm has slightly higher inference latency than WebGL, it circumvents rendering resource competition, especially for devices with only integrated GPUs.
 This can introduce a significant improvement in Web page smoothness at the cost of a little inference latency. \textbf{(4) Guarantee inference accuracy (Finding 5)}.
 For the video applications we used, frame filtering techniques~\cite{li2020reducto} can effectively enhance inference accuracy.
 Additionally, utilizing Wasm as the inference backend is a practical choice, aligning with the previous suggestions and the findings.

+\textbf{(5) Balancing resource allocation for optimal QoE (Finding 6)}.
+It is important to note that, deploying DL inference in browsers inevitably leads to resource competition, with inference tasks occupying either the CPU or GPU.
+This necessitates the consideration of inference configurations based on the specific applications involved.
+For example, while rendering tasks rely heavily on the GPU, user interactions depend more on the CPU.
+Therefore, ensuring optimal QoE across all three metrics becomes a trade-off.
+Prioritizing GPU for rendering will consume more CPU resources, and vice versa. \minor{